TTacco/Hollow-Point/README.md

 charms that were not changed much were either buffed, or found themselves being more effective tools for long range combat.
 - Nail arts now have their own different abilities, giving them ranged power when you lack the ammunition to fight back.
 -	Upgrading your nail also upgrades your gun, allowing them to scale through the game.
--	New save or loaded save compatibility, as well as uninstallation capability (better back up your saves regardless though).

 ## What it does NOT do:
 - Adds new bosses, sprites, music or modifies any of them.
 - Change charm cost values.
 - Care about lore.
 - No seriously who cares about the lore.
 ________________________________________________________________________________________________________________
 ## REQUIREMENTS:
 NOTE: These can all be easily installed using the Official HK Discord's Modding Installer